SmartSystems-UniAndes/PV_MPPT_Control_Based_on_Reinforcement_Learning/README.md

 ## About

 This repository contains a study case of the work developed by Phan, B et al. in *A Deep Reinforcement Learning-Based MPPT Control for PV Systems under Partial Shading Condition* [1].
+Here is shown a Deep Reinforcement Learning approach for MPPT (maximum power point tracking) control.

 ## Work Environment